Chelsea Physic Garden

 1 Cadogan Place, SW1X 9PY

-Every last inch of the building has been redesigned, with a new foyer and reception; 186 new bedrooms and suites, reduced from 216 to offer more space to guests (hot tip: 87 of the rooms and suites have balconies overlooking Chelsea); the hotel’s famous The Peak Fitness Club and Spa features London’s largest naturally lit swimming pool; and a new destination restaurant, Al Mare, which offers a sophisticated and welcoming take on Italian cuisine from head chef Marco Calenzo.
+When the 17-storey hotel first opened in 1961, it was London’s first tower hotel and became a hub of international glamour – the place to play, stay or both.
+A modern classic reinvented following an 18-month refurbishment in 2021, the building has been renovated with a new foyer and reception; 186 new bedrooms and suites, reduced from 216 to offer more space to guests (hot tip: 87 of the rooms and suites have balconies overlooking Chelsea); the hotel’s famous The Peak Fitness Club and Spa features London’s largest naturally lit swimming pool; and a destination restaurant, Al Mare, which offers a sophisticated and welcoming take on Italian cuisine.

 WHERE TO EAT & DRINK

-50-52 Sloane Square, SW1W 8AX
+50-52 SLOANE SQUARE, SW1W 8AX

 Harry's Dolce Vita